Chirality-Induced Spin Currents in a Fermi Gas: Supplemental Material

 \subsubsection{Model Fit Parameters}

 In the fits using the 1D model, we initially estimate the radially averaged 3D density from the peak 3D density for the assumed gaussian spatial profile, $n_0=N/(\pi^{3/2}\sigma_x\sigma_r^2)$, where $N$ is the total atom number, $\sigma_x$ is the axial 1/e width, and $\sigma_r$ is the transverse 1/e radius.
 We estimate $\sigma_r=\sigma_x\,\nu_x/\nu_r$, where $\nu_x$ is the axial oscillation frequency.
-With a transverse oscillation frequency $\nu_r=625$ Hz, we find that $n_0\simeq 1/\mu m^3$ in all cases.
+With a transverse oscillation frequency of $\nu_r=600$ to $800$ Hz, dependent on the optical trap depth, we find that $n_0\simeq 1/\mu m^3$ in all cases.
 Then we choose $\bar{n}_0$ in the range from $n_0/2$ and $n_0$ to obtain the fits shown.
-The predictions are quite sensitive to the axial trap frequency, which is adjusted to optimize the fit.
-In Table~\ref{Parameters}, we summarize the fit parameters used to obtain the predictions shown in the figures in the main text.
+The predictions are quite sensitive to the axial trap frequency, which is adjusted by a few percent to optimize the fit.
+In Table~\ref{Parameters}, we summarize the parameters used to obtain the predictions shown in the figures for the main text.